Generating C-code for neural networks

 model( [3.1415] )

-As we can see, the value calculated using C code and using the neural network defined in Julia are almost the same, with rounding accuracy.
+As we can see, the value calculated using the C code and using the neural network specified in Julia are almost the same, with rounding accuracy.

-Let's check code generation on the example of a neural network of two neurons.
-For now, this will be an ordinary multilayer fully connected neural network (fc, fully connected, sometimes called perceptron).
+Let's check the code generation using the example of a neural network of two neurons.
+For now, it will be a regular multilayer fully connected neural network (fc, fully connected, sometimes called a perceptron).

 using Flux